 Email: Patrick J. Eng ›

 Pat has excelled in his legal career and has an excellent reputation as a professional and fair attorney.
+Throughout the years he has acquired a number of awards and has received noteworthy recognition in his field.
 Pat was selected by his peers to receive the Super Lawyer Award for Missouri and Kansas in 2007, 2008, 2009 and 2010.
 He was also named one of “Columbia’s Top Lawyers” in 2009.
 Pat is a past president of the Missouri Association

-A Boone County, Missouri local, Pat served in the United States Army from 1963 to 1967 and supports many veterans’ organizations.
-He is a long-time supporter and fan of Mizzou athletics.
+Pat served in the United States Army from 1963 to 1967 and supports many veterans’ organizations.
+He is a proud resident of Boone County, Missouri and a long-time supporter and fan of Mizzou athletics.